B1N4RY-P4R45173/ACM_TASK_Ajay/Bandit.md

 Then just copy the key and create a text file, paste the RSA key in it and save it.

-Use `ssh -i "file name" bandit17@bandit.labs.overthewire.org -p 2220` to connect to the next level.
+Use `ssh -i "file name" bandit17@bandit.labs.overthewire.org -p 2220` to connect to the next level. password for the next level is available in level 17 writeup
 ##  Level 17:
 We use the above RSA key to connect using to this level.